Materials-Consortia/OPTIMADE/optimade.md

-Note: when implementing a parser according this grammar, the implementers MAY choose to construct a lexer that ignores all whitespace (space, tabs, newlines, vertical tabulation an format feed characters, as described in the grammar 'Space' definition), and use such lexer to recognize language elements that are described in the `(* TOKENS *)` section of the grammar.
+Note: when implementing a parser according this grammar, the implementers MAY choose to construct a lexer that ignores all whitespace (spaces, tabs, newlines, vertical tabulation an format feed characters, as described in the grammar 'Space' definition), and use such lexer to recognize language elements that are described in the `(* TOKENS *)` section of the grammar.
 In that case, the '[Spaces]'